zalando/postgres-operator/docs/reference/operator_parameters.md

 * **aws_region**
   AWS region used to store ESB volumes.
 The default is `eu-central-1`.

+  ## Logical backup

+  These parameters configure a k8s cron job managed by the operator to produce Postgres logical backups.
+In the CRD-based configuration those parameters are grouped under the `logical_backup` key.

+  * **logical_backup_schedule**
+    Backup schedule in the cron format.
+Please take [the reference schedule format](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) into account.
+Default: "30 00 \* \* \*"

+  * **logical_backup_docker_image**
+    An image for pods of the logical backup job.
+The [example image](../../docker/logical-backup/Dockerfile) runs `pg_dumpall` on a replica if possible and uploads compressed results to an S3 bucket under the key `/spilo/pg_cluster_name/cluster_k8s_uuid/logical_backups`.
+    The default image is the same image built with the Zalando-internal CI pipeline.
+Default: "registry.opensource.zalan.do/acid/logical-backup"

+  * **logical_backup_s3_bucket**
+    S3 bucket to store backup results.
+The bucket has to be present and accessible by Postgres pods.
+Default: empty.

 ## Debugging the operator

 Options to aid debugging of the operator itself.
 Grouped under the `debug` key.